Percona-Lab/percona-docstreamer/readme.md

 ### Logs

-docMongoStream generates three separate logs:
+docMongoStream generates three separate logs, each of the logs location and name can be configured via [config.yaml](./config.yaml):

-1. Application Log: Tracks the overall application status and any errors encountered.
+1. Application Log (`logs/docMongoStream.log`): Tracks the overall application status and any errors encountered.
-2. Full Load Log: Dedicated to the initial full synchronization process.
+2. Full Load Log (`logs/full_load.log`): Dedicated to the initial full synchronization process.
 This log, together with the status endpoint, helps you monitor the progress of the initial sync.
-3. CDC Log: Dedicated to Change Data Capture (CDC) operations.
+3. CDC Log (`logs/cdc.log`): Dedicated to Change Data Capture (CDC) operations.
 These operations begin only after the full sync is complete, so this log will remain empty until that point.
 Use it, along with the status endpoint, to track CDC progress.

 Application log sample: